Mahishashemirani/Deep-Learning/Neural ODE/README.md

-# 🌲 Optimal Rotation Age Prediction using Neural ODE
+# Optimal Rotation Age Prediction using Neural ODE🌲

-## Introduction
+## 📖 Introduction

 Neural Ordinary Differential Equations (Neural ODEs) are a powerful tool for modeling continuous-time dynamical systems.
 This project demonstrates how Neural ODEs can be utilized to predict the optimal rotation age for timber growth, focusing on maximizing the Net Present Value (NPV) from timber sales.
 By capturing the underlying dynamics of timber growth through time, this model provides valuable insights for forestry management and decision-making.